Spain moves to suspend Catalan autonomy

 Where does this leave the Catalan leader?

-Mr Puigdemont said in a letter to Mr Rajoy on Thursday morning that the independence declaration remained suspended but the Catalan regional parliament, where he has a majority, would vote on independence if Madrid refused to hold talks and "continues repression".
+Mr Puigdemont said in a letter to Mr Rajoy on Thursday morning that the independence declaration remained suspended but this could change.

+"If the government continues to impede dialogue and continues with the repression, the Catalan parliament could proceed, if it is considered opportune, to vote on a formal declaration of independence."

 But he faces an uphill struggle - it is likely that senior figures in charge of internal security in Catalonia could be dismissed, and control of the region's police force could pass to Madrid.